gedenteen/learning-C--/theory/OOP.md

 # Object-oriented programming in C++

+Object-oriented programming is a programming concept based on the concepts of objects (instances of the class) and classes (description of something in the code).
+Basic principles:
+* encapsulation (the principle of independence of data that is "in the capsule")
+* inheritance (the ability to create a child class from another class by inheriting its fields and methods)
+* polymorphism (ability to work with child classes via a pointer to the parent class)
+* abstraction (highlighting the most significant characteristics of an object)

 ## Inheritance

 Inheritance is a mechanism that allows you to create derived classes by extending existing ones.